 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) expected employment in industrial production to decline 4% from 2014 to 2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) expected employment in industrial production to increase 1% from 2018 to 2028 (www.bls.gov).
 Because production managers oversee both workers and machines, the decline was not expected to affect them as much as other industrial-manufacturing employees.
-As of May 2014, the median annual wage for industrial production managers was $93,940.
+As of May 2018, the median annual wage for industrial production managers was $103,380.

 The B.S. in Production and Operations does not require continuing education.
 It qualifies its holders for graduate programs in business or related fields, such as an MBA program, that may enhance qualifications and credentials for production managers who aspire to reach upper management positions.